arctern-io/arctern-bootcamp/nytaxi_en/README.md

 <img src="./pic/nyc_taxi_dropoff_filted.png">

-According to the latitude and longitude data of the pick-up point and the drop-off point, filter all noisy data on the dataset:
+To clean all noisy data, we can filter data with both pick-up locations and the drop-off locations:

 ```python